alexdlaird/amazon-orders/docs/index.rst

         print(f"{order.order_number} - {order.grand_total}")

 If desired fields are populated as ``None``, set ``full_details=True`` (or pass ``--full-details`` to the ``history`` command), since by default it is ``False`` (it will slow down querying).
-Have a look at `the Order entity's docs <https://amazon-orders.readthedocs.io/api.html#amazonorders.entity.order.Order>`_ to see what fields are only populated with full details.
+Have a look at the :class:`~amazonorders.entity.order.Order` entity's docs to see what fields are only populated with full details.

 Automating Authentication
 -------------------------